MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 # Microsoft Dynamics GP Receivables Management Part 5: Utilities and routines

 You can help ensure the integrity of your Receivables Management data by reconciling your records.
-Once you’ve decided how much historical information is necessary, you can remove the information that’s no longer needed.
+Once you've decided how much historical information is necessary, you can remove the information that's no longer needed.
 Be sure to back up your accounting data before performing any of these procedures, because they might remove data from your system.

 This part of the documentation also includes procedures you complete at the end of a month or period and at the end of your calendar or fiscal year.
 This information includes the following topics:

-- *Chapter 27, “Reconciling,”* describes reconciliation, the process of verifying that your accounting records are accurate.
+- *Chapter 27, "Reconciling,"* describes reconciliation, the process of verifying that your accounting records are accurate.

-- *Chapter 28, “History removal,”* explains the different types of historical information you can keep in Receivables Management, and describes how to remove historical information that is no longer needed.
+- *Chapter 28, "History removal,"* explains the different types of historical information you can keep in Receivables Management, and describes how to remove historical information that is no longer needed.

-- *Chapter 29, “Month-end closing,”* includes tasks usually completed at the end of the month or period, such as aging accounts and printing statements.
+- *Chapter 29, "Month-end closing,"* includes tasks usually completed at the end of the month or period, such as aging accounts and printing statements.

-- *Chapter 30, “Year-end closing,”* includes tasks completed when you close fiscal or calendar years.
+- *Chapter 30, "Year-end closing,"* includes tasks completed when you close fiscal or calendar years.

 ## Chapter 26: Reports